PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Cognitive Models of Language Learning - Requirements and Use-cases.md

 <br>

 ILO Mapping Explained:
-- Good: Recorded walkthrough of demonstrates that human language acquisition model works for this dynamic scenario
+- Good: Recorded walkthrough of demonstrates that human language acquisition model works for this complex scenario

 <br>